Streetly: Education

 From September 1972, Streetly and other areas of the then Aldridge-Brownhills Urban District operated a system of 5-9 first, 9-13 middle and 13-18 secondary schools.
 However, from September 1986 the area reverted to the conventional system of 5-11 primary schools and 11-18 secondary schools following a decision by Walsall Metropolitan Borough Council to bring the former Aldridge-Brownhills Urban District area schools into line with the rest of the borough.

 Since September 1992, pupils transferring from primary schools in Streetly have had the option of transferring to secondary schools in neighbouring Sutton Coldfield (since 1974 part of Birmingham) following that area's reduction in the secondary school age from 12 to 11.

 Politics

 As part of the constituency of Aldridge-Brownhills, Streetly's MP is currently Wendy Morton.
-Streetly has three councillors at Walsall Council, all three are Conservatives - Suky Samra, Sat Johal, and Keir Pedley.
+Streetly has one councillor at Walsall Council, Conservative Keir Pedley.

 Sports

 In 2011 Streetly Cricket Club's First XI won the Warwickshire Cricket League Premier Division, which enabled them to play in the Birmingham and District Cricket League for the very first time in their history in 2012.
 In 2017 they won the Birmingham League Division 3 title.

 Streetly also has a hockey club with four men's and two women's teams, and a lawn bowls club.